mgjeong/protocol-opcua-java/example/README.md

    *quit* : terminate client

-   *provider* : get providers name of created node currently
+   *provider* : get the provider list

-   *browse* : browse all node using root node
+   *browse* : browse all nodes with root node

-   *browse_m* : multiple browse with several nodes
+   *browse_m* : multiple browse with several target nodes

-   *read_s* : read value attribute for server node
+   *read_s* : read attribute for server node

-   *read_t* : read value attribute for target node
+   *read_t* : read attribute for target node

-   *read_gp* : multiple read value attribute for nodes
+   *read_gp* : multiple read attribute for target nodes

-   *write* : write attribute into node
+   *write* : write attribute to target node

-   *write_gp* : multiple value write attributes into nodes
+   *write_gp* : multiple write attributes to nodes

-   *sub* : subscription(1ms)
+   *sub* : subscription

    *sub_modify* : modfiy subscription

    *sub_delete* : delete subscription

-   *endpoint* : get endpoint lists from opcua server
+   *endpoint* : get endpoints from the server

    *auto* : run test automatically

-   *help* : print menu
+   *help* : show menu
 <br>
 ### 3. Start Server <br>
    input `start` and then, input `Your IP Address` in **OPC-UA Server**.
    ![server_2](../documents/readme_images/server_2.PNG)

    Then start *OPC-UA Server*.
-And create service node.
+And create nodes.
    ![server_3](../documents/readme_images/server_3.PNG)
 <br>
 ### 4. Start Client <br>
    input `start` and then, input `opc.tcp://[OPC-UA Server's IP Addreess]/edge-opc-server` in **OPC-UA Client**.
    ![client_2](../documents/readme_images/client_2.PNG)

-   Then, *OPC-UA Client* connects with *OPC-UA Server*. <br>
+   Then, *OPC-UA Client* connect with *OPC-UA Server*. <br>
-   And Create service provider
+   And create service provider which indicate target node.
    ![client_3](../documents/readme_images/client_3.PNG)

-   And, Show *the alias of the Provider*
+   And, Show *the alias of the provider*
    ![client_4](../documents/readme_images/client_4.PNG)
 <br>
 ### 5. Read Command<br>
-   input `read_t` and then, input the alias of the Provider which indicate target Node. (refer. *Provider ValueAlias's List*).<br>
+   input `read_t` and then, input the alias of the provider which indicate target node. (refer getting *the alias of the Provider step*).<br>
-   Then read server node.
+   Then read attribute from server node.
    ![client_5](../documents/readme_images/client_5.PNG)
 <br>
 ### 6. Write Command<br>
-   input `write` and then, input the alias of the Provider which indicate target Node.<br>
+   input `write` and then, input the alias of the provider which indicate target node.<br>
-   Then write to server node.
+   Then write to the target node of the opcua server.
    ![client_6](../documents/readme_images/client_6.PNG)
 <br>
 ### 7. Monitoring <br>
    input `start CNC` in *OPC-UA Server*.<br>
-   Then Run 'cnc100'
+   Then update value of the 'cnc100' node
    ![server_8](../documents/readme_images/server_8.PNG)

    input `sub` command in *OPC-UA Client*.
-And then, input the alias of the Provider which indicate target Node.<br>
+And then, input the alias of the provider which indicate target node.<br>
-   Then subscribe to server node.
+   Then request subscription to target node. you can receive changed value from the target node.
    ![client_7](../documents/readme_images/client_7.PNG)
    ![client_8](../documents/readme_images/client_8.PNG)